Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

 Our soft limit analysis has so far remained qualitative, going from the asymptotic expansion of the mode function near $\eta\approx0$ to the general form of the three-point $f$ around $s\approx0$.
 More quantitatively, there is a relation between the coefficients of the soft factors $u^{1/2\pm i\mu}$ (in the three-point components $f_0$ and $f^{\text{hom}}_{\pm 1}$) and the rate of \textit{particle production}, which is driven not only by the expanding background but also by the vibrating mass.
 The most familiar example is the Bogoliubov coefficient $\beta_0$ which quantifies particle creation in de Sitter (i.e. without mass oscillations).
 For large masses, this rate is suppressed by the familiar Boltzmann factor,

-which is carried over\footnote{In fact, both coefficients in \eqref{f0soft} are exponentially suppressed but for different reasons: the $u^{1/2+i\mu}$ term is small because it is proportional to $\beta_0$, while the integration over the late time oscillations of the heavy field suppresses the coefficient of the $u^{1/2-i\mu}$ term. } to the prefactor of the soft term $u^{1/2+i\mu}$ in \eqref{f0soft} by integration over time.
+which is carried over to the prefactor of the soft term $u^{1/2+i\mu}$ in \eqref{f0soft} by integration over time.
 As a result,

+is also exponentially small.
+In fact, both coefficients in \eqref{f0soft} are exponentially suppressed but for different reasons: the $u^{1/2+i\mu}$ term is small because it is proportional to $\beta_0$, while the integration over the late time oscillations of the heavy field suppresses the coefficient of the $u^{1/2-i\mu}$ term.